 CCTI is an NCDPI approved Educator Preparation Program (EPP) for those who would like to earn their license through the Residency Pathway.
 CCTI is available for teachers who work in a North Carolina Public School.
 Participants complete all program requirements while teaching full-time in their districts.
 CCTI was initiated in 2016 by the Superintendents of the Central Carolina Regional Service Alliance (CCRESA).

 The Central Carolina Teaching Initiative (CCTI) is an accelerated alternative teacher licensure program.
 The CCTI offers recent college graduates and mid-career professionals who hold bachelor’s degrees in non-teaching areas the opportunity to become fully licensed teachers.

-CCTI is available to lateral entry teachers who work in participating Central North Carolina school districts.
+CCTI is available to residency teachers who work in participating Central North Carolina school districts.
 Participants complete all program requirements while teaching full-time in their districts.
-See program-at-a glance on page two for further details.

 Who is eligible to participate?

-Also, the CCTI program is suited for teachers seeking K-12 licensure in the following content areas:
+The CCTI program is also suited for teachers seeking K-12 licensure in the following content areas:

 - English as a Second Language